 Also as I have no means of converting an MPC1000 format PGM file into legacy PGM format, this cannot work with older MPCs.
 I’m working on a solution…

 Also remember that this specific program template is all about playing low MIDI notes from your pads – if you use a MIDI control keyboard to play through your MPC (MIDI OUT of keyboard into MIDI IN of MPC), then there’s no need to use this program at all.

 This chromatic program template can be used to trigger internal MPC samples as well – as part of a multisample program.
 While the MPC5000 and JJOS2/XL already have built in support for keygroup programs that are made to specifically handle multisamples, this template is perfect for multisample set up in all other MPCs.

 I have also included two other chromatic templates in the zip archive for this tutorial – chromatic35 and chromatic36, which as the names suggest, start at pad A1 on MIDI note 35 or 36 respectively (choose whichever one you prefer), and are more suited to general multisample programs where higher MIDI notes are required (e.g piano, acoustic guitar etc).
-These are the basic templates I’ve used in my multisample packs over at MPC-Samples.com.
-If you want to learn how to multisample in an MPC, I cover this in detail in my ‘Beat Making on the MPC‘ books, but I’ll try to get a basic run through written up for MPC-Tutor.com done at some point.
+These are the basic templates I’ve used in my legacy MPC multisample packs over at MPC-Samples.com.
+If you want to learn how to multisample in a legacy MPC, I cover this in detail in my ‘Beat Making on the MPC‘ books.

 One other thing to remember is that you don’t have to stop at just renumbering the MIDI notes on the pads.
 You can add other parameters that you often require assigned across all pads, such as having a specific attack or decay setting, or specific tunings on certain pads, or having each pad set to NOTE ON etc. Once set up, save it as a template.